-This Approved Document, which takes 2.1 effect on 1 October 2010, deals with the requirements of Part F: Ventilation of Schedule 1 to, and regulations 16C, 20AA and 20C (in so far as it relates to fixed systems for mechanical ventilation) of, the Building Regulations, as amended.
-It also deals with regulations 12AA and 12C (in so far as it relates to fixed systems for mechanical ventilation) of the Approved Inspectors Regulations, as amended.
+2.1 This Approved Document, which takes effect on 1 October 2010, deals with the requirements of Part F: Ventilation of Schedule 1 to, and regulations 39, 42 and 44 (in so far as it relates to fixed systems for mechanical ventilation) of, the Building Regulations, as amended.
+It also deals with regulations 20(1) and 20(6) (in so far as it relates to fixed systems for mechanical ventilation) of the Approved Inspectors Regulations, as amended.

+Requirement Limits on application

+Means of ventilation

 F1(1).
 There shall be adequate means of ventilation provided for people in the building.

-F1(2).
+(2).
 Fixed systems for mechanical ventilation and any associated controls must be commissioned by testing and adjusting as necessary to secure that the objective referred to in sub-paragraph (1) is met.

-a building:

-- a. into which people do not normally go; or - b. which is used solely for storage; or - c. which is a garage used solely in connection with a single dwelling.
+Requirement F1 does not apply to a building or space within a building: a. into which people do not normally go; or b. which is used solely for storage; or c. which is a garage used solely in connection with a single dwelling.

-Requirements in the Building Regulations 2000
+Requirements in the Building Regulations 2010